HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 *Note that beans and lentils are soaked or sprouted to remove anti-nutrients such as lectins, phytates and glucosinolates.*

 To support healthy blood sugar levels and reduce the impact of carb rich meals, it’s interesting to include compounds known to control blood sugar spikes (cinnamon, berberine, C3G, ACV, fenugreek and bitter melon).
 They greatly help regulate glucose absorption and reduce insulin spikes, ultimately improving metabolic health when taken with carb heavy meals.

+### Ketosis
+I maintain a ketosis state for most of the day by fasting in the morning and having a low-carb lunch, which keeps my energy levels stable (supporting mental clarity and eradicating brain fog).
+To further enhance cognitive function during the workday, I supplement with exogenous ketones, aiming to maintain ketone levels of 1 to 2.5 mmol/L. This metabolic state is ideal to power through my most productive hours without energy crashes.
+In the early evening, as I prepare for my training session, I reintroduce carbs strategically to replenish glycogen for intense workouts.
+This daily ketosis routine not only fuels my focus but also enhances fat metabolism, supports recovery and promotes long-term metabolic flexibility.

 ### Water intake
 I drink **molecular hydrogen (H₂) water**, which is infused with hydrogen gas to deliver specific health benefits beyond basic hydration.
 Molecular hydrogen acts as a therapeutic antioxidant and offers several unique advantages.
 It neutralizes harmful free radicals like hydroxyl radicals without disrupting essential redox signaling.
 Molecular hydrogen also acts as a regulator of the body’s natural antioxidant systems.
 It upregulates the production of enzymes like glutathione peroxidase, superoxide dismutase (SOD) and catalase, which are critical for combating oxidative stress at the cellular level.